Skip to Main Content

 Perplexity logo Perplexity AI Perplexity

 Free.
-Includes web search results, with citations.
+Includes web search results, with links to sources.

-Offers "Focus" choices such as
+Offers "Focus" choices such as web, academic, social, or finance.

 You can use it without creating an account.